mmdavid1/cse15l-lab-reports/lab-report-4.md

         <esc>

-This ensures you are in normal mode in vim
+This ensures you are in normal mode in vim, which is needed for the next commands.
 <li>

         /File[]